rspamd/rspamd.com/doc/configuration/selectors.md

 Typically, a selector is composed of two parts:

 1. Data definition (e.g. `header` or `urls`)
+2. Optional data transformation method separated by `:`
-2. Transform pipeline in which multiple functions, separated by dot operators (.), are chained together
+3. Transform pipeline in which multiple functions, separated by dot operators (.), are chained together

 You can also combine multiple selectors by using `;` as a separator: